Oceania Stata Conference - Thursday 5 Feb 2026

-SDAS is pleased to announce the call for papers for the Oceania Stata Conference 2024.
-We are inviting submissions that showcase the application of Stata in research, methodological papers discussing or proposing innovative methods in Stata, and technical papers utilizing Stata to advance research outcomes.
-We welcome papers from all fields of research that demonstrate advanced and proficient use of Stata.
-We are particularly interested in papers pertaining to the following themes:
+We are pleased to announce the call for abstracts for the Oceania Stata Conference 2026.
+We invite submissions showcasing the application of Stata in research, methodological presentations discussing or proposing innovative methods in Stata, and technical presentations utilising Stata to advance research outcomes.
+We welcome presentations from all fields of research that demonstrate advanced and proficient use of Stata.
+We are particularly interested in presentations pertaining to the following themes:

 • Development of new techniques in Stata

-Authors are encouraged to submit their original and high-quality contributions related to the mentioned topics.
+Authors are encouraged to submit their original and high-quality contributions.
 The conference aims to bring together Stata users from various disciplines and provide a platform for sharing knowledge, insights, and best practices in using Stata for cutting-edge research.

-Abstracts should be a single page of not more than 250 words and must be submitted as .PDF.
+Abstracts should be a single page of not more than 250 words and must be submitted as a .PDF by Monday 15 December 2025.

 Registration